 But at its heart, Santa Cruz is a surf town.
 This is where the sport was originally introduced in the U.S., and top surfers know that the place to be is Steamer Lane.

 Need more proof?
-Nearby lived Jack O’Neill – legendary surfer and force behind the O’Neill empire, pioneer of the wetsuit and elder statesman of everything surf in the Golden State.
+The late legendary surfer Jack O’Neill, pioneer of the wetsuit and elder statesman of everything surf in the Golden State, used to live nearby.

 This remarkable preserve, California’s oldest state park, is an emerald gem in the Santa Cruz Mountains.
 With more than 80 miles of trails winding through redwood groves and other lush habitats, Big Basin makes an appealing weekend getaway for people in the Silicon Valley, about an hour’s drive west.
 Mums and dads love letting the kids loose to dip their toes in clear streams, or watching them conjure up enough courage to kiss a banana slug (ask a local; it’s a belt-notch experience for many a Northern Californian).